 B. Increased Website Value

-Many things add value to your website.
-Adding clear copy, proper landing pages, ensuring an easy user experience, decreasing ambiguous information, and adding quality content are great ways to increase website value.
-A reasonable conversion rate also attests to your company’s value and consequently enhances the perceived customer lifetime value, automatically boosting your website’s worth.
+Many things add value to optimise your site.
+Adding clear copy, proper landing pages, ensuring an enhanced customer experience, decreasing ambiguous information, and adding quality content are great ways to increase website value.

 C. Remarket Or Repeat Customers

 But remarketing to them is a smart choice once you have a sizeable group of first-time purchases.
-This group is more likely to purchase your product than new people unaware of your e-commerce site and brand.
+This group is more likely to purchase your product than new people unaware of your eCommerce site and brand.

 Winner Takes All Theory For eCommerce Conversion Rates.

 This is a concept that might need an in-depth explanation.
 There are several games based on a “Catch-up” structure for children’s games.
 This means whenever the leading player inches closer to the end of the game, some obstacle can pull him back.
-In a game like Snakes and Ladders, this adds an element of unpredictability, thus making the game fun.

 Thus, the winner gets stronger, more competitive, and continues to have the edge over its competition.
 In short, you can call it market domination.
 This principle forms the core of what eCommerce sites are all about.
 Even minor differences between companies allow one to emerge as the overall “winner.”